A stellar dynamical mass measurement of an inactive black hole at redshift 2

-Despite its consistency with the local $M_{\bullet}$--$\sigma$ relation, MRG-M0138 is an outlier from the local $M_{\bullet}$--$M_{\rm bulge}$ relation of early-type galaxies (Fig.~\ref{fig3}C), which has a similar scatter to the $M_{\bullet}$--$\sigma$ relation \cite{KH13} and is often used interchangeably.
-Our measurements suggest that the $M_{\bullet}$--$M_{\rm bulge}$ relation has evolved far more.
-This is understandable in light of observations that many of the stars in massive ellipticals today were not in bulges during the main period of black hole growth, as indicated by the more disk-like morphologies and kinematics \cite{Newman18b} of early quiescent galaxies.
-Similar conclusions on the evolution of the $M_{\bullet}$--$M_{\rm bulge}$ relation were reached by studies of quasar hosts in which $M_{\rm bulge}$, though not directly measurable, was estimated statistically \cite{Ding20}.
+In contrast, MRG-M0138 lies above the $M_{\bullet}$--$M_{\rm bulge}$ relation of local early-type galaxies \cite{KH13} by a factor of 12 (Fig.~\ref{fig3}C), a difference of 3.3 standard deviations (our measurement uncertainty added in quadrature to the intrinsic scatter).
+If MRG-M0138 is typical of galaxies at $z \sim 2$, it indicates that the $M_{\bullet}$--$M_{\rm bulge}$ relation has evolved much more than the $M_{\bullet}$--$\sigma_e$ relation.
+The reason is probably that galaxies underwent significant morphological change, including bulge growth, after the main period of star formation and black hole growth \cite{Newman18b}.
+Similar conclusions on the evolution of the $M_{\bullet}$--$M_{\rm bulge}$ relation have been reached by studies of quasar hosts using statistical estimates of $M_{\rm bulge}$ \cite{Ding20}.